 - Water filter – depending on where you are travelling

 - Reading book– just one or two, you can trade along the way for new ones

 - Journal– please record your experiences.
 I was pretty good at this but at times got lazy.
 I’m kicking myself now!

-This has definitely changed since we started travelling.
+This has definitely changed since we started traveling.
 We started off carrying a CD walkman and tons of CD’s.
-Thank God for the
+Thank God for the:

 - Lap top- we carry two,